 Column 2 in Table 2 shows substantial heterogeneity in the effects of temperature on annual output per worker.
-Consistent with the approach taken in Carleton et al. (2018), I do not weight the regressions in which I model heterogeneity explicitly because the aim is to understand how the treatment effect varies across the full observed range of the interaction variables.
+Note that I do not weight observations in the regressions in which I model heterogeneity explicitly because the aim is to understand how the treatment effect varies across the full range of the interaction variables.
 The unweighted regression with differential sample sizes in different places also effectively allows areas with more data, and consequently more precise estimates of the effect of temperature, to contribute more to estimating the interaction terms.